 Before the first two (MRT and HIIT), be sure to warm up with light exercises and mobility drills to increase your heart rate gently and keep the joints safe.
 As finisher circuits are designed for the end of a workout, you won't need to warm up first.

 1. Metabolic Resistance Training (MRT)

 If your focus is on building strength, MRT is the way to go.
-MRT circuits consist of a series of four to eight exercises, usually multi-joint in nature, with little-to-no rest between sets.
-Built to up the metabolic output of exercise, these workouts fire up your body's circuits, leaving them revving long after your post-gym shower.
-The effect is shockingly rapid results, maximizing your body's "change capacity" for improvements of 50% in just 6 weeks.
+MRT circuits consist of a series of four to eight exercises, usually multi-joint in nature, with little to no rest between sets.
+Built to increase the metabolic output of exercise, these workouts fire up your body's circuits, leaving them revving long after your post-gym shower.
+The effect is shockingly rapid results, maximizing your body's "change capacity" for improvements of 50% in just six weeks.

 This works on three levels: First, basic energy expenditure.
 A MRT workout's burn can easily approach, or even surpass, 600 calories.
-Secondly, MRT massively increases excess post-exercise oxygen consumption, which is a fancy way of saying afterburn.
-This is the energy it takes to return to status quo post-workout.
-An MRT workout can up this energy consumption for over 38 hours.
+Secondly, MRT massively increases excess post-exercise oxygen consumption (EPOC), which is a fancy way of saying afterburn.
+This is the energy it takes to return to the status quo, post-workout.
+An MRT workout can up this energy consumption for more than 38 hours.
 Thirdly, MRT counteracts the negative effects of lactic acid, building intense endurance that can lead to massive muscle growth.

 Madman MRT Circuit: